guyzmo/buildstrap/README.md

 ## Todo list

 * [ ] Tests: write a full test suite to make sure it's not buggy!
-* [o] Pydoc: write a nice one page documentation beyond this README.
+* [x] Pydoc: write a nice one page documentation beyond this README.

 ## Nota Bene